FAIRmat-NFDI/pynxtools/docs/tutorial/contributing.md

 For now, contributors are expected to follow these guidelines:

 **Declaration of AI usage.**
 If AI tools were used in preparing a contribution, this must be stated in the pull request description.
-The declaration should name the tool(s) used and briefly describe the scope of their involvement (e.g. "Used GitHub Copilot for initial design of X" or "Used Claude Code to assist with refactoring Y").
+The declaration must name the tool(s) used and briefly describe the scope of their involvement (e.g. "Used GitHub Copilot for initial design of X" or "Used Claude Code to assist with refactoring Y").

 **Human authorship and responsibility.**
 All AI-generated content must be reviewed, understood, and validated by the contributing author before submission.
 The contributor is fully responsible for the correctness, quality, and suitability of the code, regardless of how it was produced.
 Contributions that are evidently fully AI-produced with no human involvement will not be accepted.